LeoCBS/books/CONCEPTS_TIPS.md

 # Concepts and tips

-## The Four Elements of Simple Design
+### The Four Elements of Simple Design

+This itens helps how thinks in initial project startup

-* Passes the tests
+* 1º Passes the tests
-* Reveals intention
+* 2º Reveals intention
-* No duplication
+* 3º No duplication
-* Fewest elements
+* 4º Fewest elements

 http://martinfowler.com/bliki/BeckDesignRules.html